-Labeling a quiet place serene is one thing, the one who’s labeling it is miles away from serenity is quite another.
-The moment we’re out of a serene location that certainly pumped us up, our psychological dominance, if you will, may crush under the enormous weight of life’s routine chaos.
+Labeling a quiet place as serene is interesting, but the one who’s labeling it might be miles away from serenity.
+The moment we’re out of a serene location, which certainly pumped us up, our psychological dominance if you will, might crush under the weight of life’s routine chaos.

-It’s a given that all of us can’t inhabit serene areas all the time: At best once a year.
-Knowing this, we’re left with a dish of find-serenity-wherever-you-are spiritual dessert.
+It’s a given that all of us cannot visit serene locations all the time; at best, once a year.
+We should, therefore, enjoy find-serenity-wherever-you-are spiritual dessert.

-Therefore: either develop the will and bludgeon the issues or, seek peace while issues bludgeon you.
-Playing a victim is weakness and dumb, given life will come at you hard, every time.
+Hence, we must either develop the will to bludgeon the issues or, seek peace while issues bludgeon us.
+Playing a victim is weakness and dumb, given life will come at us hard, every time.

-A graveyard anywhere is a blunt reality that we may relate to and run away from.
-In the blazing heat of the day, the white cross may look calm and inviting, but the cross, under the lights of the night, plunges the cemetery into obscurity, where the mystery might be as good as dead.
+A graveyard anywhere is a blunt reality that we may relate to or run away from.
+In the blazing heat of the day, the white cross might look calm and inviting, but the cross, under the lightsof the night, plunges the cemetery into obscurity, where the mystery might be as good as alive.

 Outside the Museum of Royal Houses in Santo Domingo, though this ice cream vendor was eating his lunch, he was ready to sell his cones and bars as he stood up at the sight of the oncoming steps.
 He was taking another bite when he heard the click of my camera snapping this photo.
 He scanned my body language hoping that my steps would lead to him, which they did.
 I bought a vanilla cone.